SNAP Assistance

 I’ve never applied for SNAP before.
 How should I proceed?

-If this is your first time applying, or you have questions about the process, please call Harvesters’ SNAP Helpline at 877-653-9522 or text SNAP to (785) 333-9233.
+If this is your first time applying, or if you have questions about the process, please call Harvesters’ SNAP Helpline at 877-653-9522 or text SNAP to (785) 333-9233.
 Our team can answer questions about the application process and help you complete an application over the phone.

 How easy is it to apply, or how does Harvesters’ SNAP Outreach Team make the process easier and less intimidating?

 Harvesters’ SNAP Outreach Team helps people complete an application over the phone.
 Our team members make the process simple and smooth.
-They will set people up with either an online or paper application and make sure it is submitted to the state.
+They will set you up with either an online or paper application and make sure it is submitted to the state.
 Online applications can be submitted immediately.
 The team will explain the next steps after the application is submitted and provide contact info you need for those steps.

-How long does it take to receive benefits, once I apply?
+How long does it take to receive benefits once I apply?

 If you are emergency eligible (which the state determines), and you are approved, you should have benefits within 7 days.
 If you are not emergency eligible, it may take up to 30 days, so it’s a good idea to submit an application as soon as you realize you need help.